 One way to maximize the benefits of information dissemination is through the provision of training and peer-sharing events.
 Both in-person and virtual trainings help formalize the information-sharing process and provide a sound approach for reaching a target audience.
 IMPAQ does this by linking those in the field with one another in virtual communities of practice; by offering webinars featuring subject matter experts; and by using a train-the-trainer model to expand the impact of dissemination and learning multiple times over.
 Our trainers, curriculum developers, and experienced facilitators deliver tailored, culturally competent, population-specific training and peer-learning opportunities to the general public, federal grantees, and gatherings of subject matter experts.

-- Since 2014, one of the primary tasks on our Children’s Bureau CANTASD project has been the provision of peer-learning events.
-On an annual basis, we have presented between 18 and 20 “Digital Dialogues” that average 125–200 attendees.
-These webinar-based conversations allow for direct engagement among presenter(s) and participants through text chat and audio discussion.
-After each webinar, CANTASD staff prepare and post a “From the Field” summary of the discussion along with other related resources.
+- A consistent task on many of our projects has been the provision of peer-learning events.
+One ongoing example is the 18 to 20 “Digital Dialogues” we facilitate annually for the ACF Children’s Bureau.
+Averaging 125—200 attendees, these webinar-based conversations allow for direct engagement among presenter(s) and participants through text chat and audio discussion.
+After each webinar, our staff prepare and post a “From the Field” summary of the discussion along with other related resources.
 To date, our team has achieved an average evaluation rating of 4.4 out of 5.0, with approximately 50 percent of the attendees also downloading 508-compliant resources.

 - For the CDC, IMPAQ participated in a project with several other contractors to teach and support state grantees in the use of collective impact principles to assure children grow up with safe, stable, nurturing relationships in environments that support stronger and safer families.
 IMPAQ staff were responsible for facilitating the monthly virtual peer-to-peer learning and sharing sessions of the grantees.